 Warpig | a proper feast as the Vikings would have it

 This is the most disgusting place you will ever eat — not that the place is disgusting, actually, it is amazing.
 But you will feel disgusting after you bite into your third rack of amazing grilled spareribs.

 Located in Hellerup, north of Copenhagen, you will be sure you get your money worth the trip.
-Just make sure you order the biggest ice-cream you can get.
+Just make sure you order the biggest ice cream you can get.
 You won’t be sorry.
-Or maybe you will when you throw up in office.
+Or maybe you will when you throw up.

 A bit of a walk out there, but once you get there, you will find an inferno of food stands.
 Hard to choose, but they are all equally shit and expensive.
 But the atmosphere is amazing, so just bring some beers yourself and enjoy the sun.